charSLee013/claude-code-router/README.md

   - `api_base_url`: API endpoint URL
   - `api_key`: API key for authentication
   - `model`: The actual model name to use
+  - `extra_body` (Optional): An object that will be deeply merged into the request body for every request to this provider.
+This is useful for models that require special parameters.
+  - `force_stream_for_thinking` (Optional): If set to `true`, it forces the request to be streamed when using the "think" model, even if the original request was not streaming.
+The response will be aggregated and returned as a complete JSON object.
+For more technical details, please refer to the [Detailed Guide](./DETAILED_GUIDE.md).

 - **`Router`**: Routes for different scenarios, using model IDs:
   - `background`: Model ID for background tasks